zdsmit/Bandroom-frontend/devNotes.md

   -Working on delete button for each rendered music store -Getting strange console log output
   -Look into how the id is getting brought in from the database

+9/17 12:29 PM
+  -Create, get, and destroy functions now work as needed -Have to refresh page to show changes
+  -Need to adjust them so that DOM updates immediately on interaction with database